 Physics (PHYS) is the study of matter and energy and how they interact at the most basic levels.
 Areas include mechanics, optics and lasers, thermodynamics, electricity, magnetism, nuclear phenomena, condensed matter, and elementary particles.
 Physics is widely regarded as the most basic of all the sciences.
-The University of Hawai'i at Mānoa offers both the bachelor of arts and bachelor of science degrees in physics.
+The University of Hawai'i at Manoa offers both the bachelor of arts and bachelor of science degrees in physics.
 The faculty members teaching the courses are at the forefront of research in physics both in experiment and theory.
-In the field of elementary particles, some faculty members are doing experiments in Japan to detect neutrino oscillations and studying high-energy gamma rays coming from the stars.
+In the field of elementary particles, some faculty members are doing experiments in Japan to detect neutrino oscillations and studying highenergy gamma rays coming from the stars.
 Others are involved in experiments at the Beijing (China) accelerator and the KEK accelerator in Japan.
 In condensed-matter physics, they investigate novel materials, study electrical noise in composites, probe the exotic phases of liquid crystals, and use a scanning tunneling microscope to take pictures of individual atoms.
 A new research effort in free electron laser (FEL) physics has begun, capable of working at the forefront of medical research, chemistry, material science, or basic physics.
 Often, the undergraduate physics majors work on these projects along with graduate students and the faculty.

-- PHYS 170/170L, 272/272L, 274/274L, 310, 350, 400, 430, 450, 480, and 480L - One course from PHYS 440, 481, or 490 - Two courses from PHYS 305, 475, or 481L - CHEM 171/171L or CHEM 181/181L.
-(CHEM 161/ 161L and CHEM 162/162L may be substituted with consent from physics adviser). - MATH 241, 242, 243, 244, and 311.
-(MATH 251, 252, 253, may be substituted for MATH 241, 242, 243, 244.
-MATH 215, 216, may be substituted for MATH 241, 242, with consent from physics adviser.)
+- PHYS 170/170L, 272/272L, 274/274L, 310, 350, 400, 430, 450, and 480/480L - One course from PHYS 440, 481, or 490

+- Two courses from PHYS 305, 475, or 481L

+- CHEM 171/171L

+- MATH 205, 206, 231, 232, and 311